 Managed records, that is, digital records which are appropriately stored within Content Manager, the University’s enterprise recordkeeping system, or within a Records Managed SharePoint (RMSP) site will already have been assigned the required retention period as outlined in the University Records Retention and Disposal Authority (RDA).

-Staff will not need to concern themselves with the retention and storage of digital records in these systems.
+You will not need to concern yourself with the retention and storage of digital records held in these systems.

 Unmanaged digital records